BallisticLA/RandBLAS/rtd/source/tutorial/memory.rst

 2. Under any other circumstances, RandBLAS raises an error.

-In essence, the first situation has enough structure that the user could plausibly understand RandBLAS' behavior, while the latter situation is too error prone for RandBLAS to play a role in it.
+In essence, the first situation has enough structure that the user could plausibly understand RandBLAS' behavior, while the latter situation is too error-prone for RandBLAS to play a role in it.

 Discussion